huykingsofm/CardGame-TienLen/Readme.md

 # CARD GAME - TIẾN LÊN
-This is not a complete prodution
+This is not a procdution
 ## Authors
 > Lê Ngọc Huy
 > University of Information Technology - SID 17520074